ghust/Interrupt_doorbell_mqtt/README.md

 Line up the pins, connect them using the pins that were included, give it a little touch of solder.
 - On the relay shield, attach one of the chime wires to the center one (common), the other to NC pin.
 - Attach one of the doorbell wires to ground (G) on the Wemos D1 and the other on the D3 pin.
-- Attach a 10k resistor between D3 and 5V.

 # Logic